refi64/nsbox/web/faq.md

 # FAQ

-## Why am I getting errors that say `failed to lock container directory`?
+## Why am I getting errors that say `failed to lock container directory` or similar?

 Your container is currently running, so the commands cannot lock the directory.
 Try killing the container first.